Ancient Handholding Skeletons Are Men but Italy Won’t Say Gay

 This week, scientists with the University of Bologna announced the “Lovers of Modena” were actually both biologically male, thanks to a revolutionary process they used to examine tooth enamel.
 A certain peptide that is present only in males was present in all 16 teeth extracted from both skeletons.
 The scientists also found that only one of the 11 individuals buried in the cemetery was female, and she wasn’t holding anyone’s hand.

-Then, suddenly, the hand-holders weren’t lovers at all: Italian archeologists insisted that surely they were brothers or cousins who died in battle.
+Then, suddenly, the hand-holders weren’t lovers at all: Italian archaeologists insisted that surely they were brothers or cousins who died in battle.

 In the case of the skeletons of the Lovers of Modena, it seems historians are not willing to concede that two individuals who were once thought to be romantically linked when they were presumed to be male and female are likely not now that their biological sex is the same.